This trend graph shows the popularity of sales management as a discipline and search term in the previous 12 months.

 Which means revenue that keeps the organization afloat and ahead of your competition.

-An efficient sales management process will help you provide a better experience to your customers.
+An efficient sales management process will help you provide a better experience for your customers.

 These customers will be more inclined towards purchasing your product or services.